Bodhi Holistic Hub

 One simple field perception exercise involves sitting back-to-back with a partner and trying to sense their emotional state without seeing their face or hearing them speak.
 Practitioners are often surprised by their accuracy even in these simple exercises.

-While self-practice is valuable, many people find that working with a trained QET practitioner accelerates their progress significantly.
+While self-practice can be valuable, many people find that working with a trained QET practitioner accelerates their progress significantly.
 Here's what to expect when booking a professional session:

 Before Your Session